1alvrz/1alvrz/README.md

 - 🌱 I'm interested in learning new technologies or programming languages like TypeScript, ReactNative and Python.

-- 🌐 Languages: Spanish (Native), English level: advanced intermediate (FCE).
+- 🌐 Languages: Spanish, English.

 - ✉️ Contact me: E-mail: alvarezanbl@gmail.com